Who We Are

-- Training – we provide skills training and professional development opportunities to build the confidence and capacity of the homelessness serving sector across BC
+We provide skills training and professional development opportunities to build the confidence and capacity of the homelessness serving sector across BC

-- Sector Support – we unify and strengthen the voice of the sector to represent distinct and unique regional perspectives, and approaches addressing the needs of diverse communities experiencing homelessness
+We unify and strengthen the voice of the sector to represent distinct and unique regional perspectives, and approaches addressing the needs of diverse communities experiencing homelessness